cs3134/admin/course.md

 #### Mac

+You need to download the Admin zip from GitHub [https://github.com/cs3134/admin](https://github.com/cs3134/admin):

+That link points to the cs3134/admin repo on GitHub.
+To download it, click the link on the bottom right of the screen 'Download ZIP'.

-Simply drag the `setup.sh` to a folder where you want your homework files to be, open up Terminal, `cd` into the directory where the `setup.sh` is, and run
+Unzip it, then drag the `setup.sh` to a folder where you want your homework files to be, open up Terminal, `cd` into the directory where the `setup.sh` is, and run

 ```bash
 $ sh setup.sh <youruni>